-‘YouTube’ is a treasure island for many.
+YouTube is a treasure island for many.
 We can find all sort of tutorial videos.
-I learned how to make this ‘Plain Flour Rustic Bread’ on ‘YouTube’, however, it was too much of a bother to me.
+I learned how to make this ‘Plain Flour Rustic Bread’ on YouTube, however, it was too much of a bother to me.
 I don’t like weighing the ingredients.
-I don’t have the required tools, especially the proofing basket and Dutch oven.
+I don’t have the required tools such as proofing basket and Dutch oven.
 I wanted to make this bread more EASILY!

 So, here is my recipe.
-You know all purpose Plain Flour is very cheap.
-The ingredients of this great looking rustic bread cost me only 40 cents!
+You know All Purpose Plain Flour is very cheap.
+Today the ingredients of this great looking rustic bread cost me only 40 cents!

 1 Large Cob

 If you have a Dutch Oven, you are lucky.
 Dutch Oven seems to be the best tool for baking this rustic bread.
 I used ALDI’s cast-iron casserole pot.
 You can use an oven-safe metal pot & lid, a high heat oven-safe casserole dish with lid or covered with foil, or something you can cover to trap the moisture.

 - Place Plain Flour, Dry East and Salt in a large bowl, and mix well to blend evenly.

 - Add Warm Water and stir using a spoon or spatula.
 It is a very soft and gooey dough.
 Don’t try to knead it.
 When the dough comes together, cover with plastic wrap and rest for 30 minutes at room temperature.